Shahablo/medcodepro/GroupProject/Docs/ProjectPlan.md

   - Current resource expenditure is acceptable

-  - If exit criteria is not met, we will need to cancel the project or revise the scope of the project.
+  - If exit criteria is not met, we will need to cancel the project or revise the scope of the project

 **Deliverable 3 (due 3/12/2023)**